egodigital/e-wiki/README.md

 });
 ```

-### Quick start
+### Create first page

-Create a `index.md` inside the root of your wiki folder and fill it with markdown content.
+Create a `index.md` inside the root of your wiki folder and fill it with [Markdown content](https://guides.github.com/features/mastering-markdown/).

 You should now be able to access the (start) page with `/` url.